lizhang101/CarND/CarND-Traffic-Sign-Classifier-Project/traffic_sign_classifier.md

 ![image](/home/lizhang/workspace/Udacity/CarND/CarND-Traffic-Sign-Classifier-Project/examples/top5.png)

+###Performance Analysys
-####The accuracy only reached 81.8% on these new images.
-I did this for several round.
-At beginning, this model was not so confident on its predictions.
-After I trained a few more rounds, it's getting fully confident on its predictions while the test accuracy did not increase too much.
-From this result, I think I don't have enough training data, or, I need to put  more random transformations in the augmenting process.
+The accuracy only reached 81.8% on these new images.
+So, compared to  accuracy of 95.2% on test set, I think this model is overfitting.
+The very high accuracy on training data (100%) also indicates this.
+I think I may need more training data, or use more random transformations on the training data.